AaltoSciComp/scicomp-docs/rse/group-leaders.rst

 There are two funding strategies:

-* Short term (a few weeks or less) is funded by your department, if you are in one of the :doc:`sponsoring units <units>`.
+* Short term (a few weeks or less) is funded by your department, if you are in one of the :doc:`sponsoring units
+  <procedures/units-info>`.
 You don't need to do anything special.
 * Longer term (month or more) is funded from your own projects.
 See the information for :doc:`grant applicants <grant-applicants>`, it is also relevant if you already have funding you want to use.